 - While escaping Surtur's pet dragon, Thor plants Mjolnir on the dragon's lower jaw, effectively pinning it to the ground.Thor: Stay!

 - While Thor happily chats with Surtur, the fire giant's attempts at drama are continually interrupted by Thor slowly rotating away from him while hanging from a chain ("I'm not even doing anything, really").
 Even funnier that Surtur actually waits, apparently he doesn't like being failed at drama.
 Surtur also becomes more and more annoyed as the conversation goes on, as though he believes Thor is doing this on purpose somehow.

 - Thor eventually tells Heimdall to open the Bifrost... while the new custodian of the Bifrost, Skurge, is ignoring this, runs Heimdall down ("Heimdall was an idiot.
-This job should've made him rich!"), and is boasting to two girls about his job and how it allows him access to all the treasures in the universe... which include a moped and a couple of M-16s he found from the land of "Tex-arse" that he dubbed "Dez" and "Troy," because together they "destroy!"note .
+This job should've made him rich!"), and is boasting to two girls about his job and how it allows him access to all the treasures in the universe... which include a moped and a couple of M-16s he found from a place he calls "Tex-arse" that he dubbed "Dez" and "Troy," because together they "destroy!"note .
 Then one of the girls finally points out that he's being called (after he's seen demonstrating a shake-weight), and he hastily lets Thor through...

 - Just the idea that Skurge has been abducting random items from Earth.
 Like the mental image that he used the Bifrost to suck up a shake-weight.
 Imagine what that looked like down on Earth.

 - The way Skurge introduces his collection.
 Remember, this is the guy who played Éomer, heir to the throne of Rohan.
 And Judge Joseph Dredd.